-- Public schools provide education to 90% of American citizens; therefore, state and federal funding for education must be targeted to public schools, especially those with the greatest need.
+- Public schools provide education to 90 percent of American citizens; therefore, state and federal funding for education must be targeted to public schools, especially those with the greatest need.

 - Initiate and fund federal, state, and local legislative initiatives that specifically address the educational needs of secondary school students.

-- Fully fund ESEA and IDEA at their authorized levels.
+- Fully fund all programs in ESSA and IDEA at their authorized levels.

-- Authorize resources for a comprehensive literacy policy containing three distinct elements—early childhood, grades K–3, and middle grades and high school
+- Authorize resources for a comprehensive literacy policy containing four distinct elements—early childhood, grades K–3, middle grades, and high school.

-- Encourage states and districts to allocate funds in accordance with the proportion of elementary, middle level, and high schools contained within their jurisdictions.
+- Allocate funds in accordance with the proportion of elementary, middle level, and high schools contained within your jurisdiction.